MShaikh17/Form-Field-Validation/README.md

 # Form Field Validation

-A simple form for users to input information, with data validation for username, email and credit card number.
+A simple form for users to input information, with input validation for username, email and credit card number.
 <br>
 </br>